bosagora/agora/doc/DNS.md

 becomes completely unreachable for an extended period of time, it will be financially penalized ("slashed").

-The procotol is designed so that the risk of being unduely penalized is minimal, and safeguards can be put in place to prevent penalization, such as a watchtower system that will take over if the primary server becomes unreachable.
+The protocol is designed so that the risk of being unduly penalized is minimal, and safeguards can be put in place to prevent penalization, such as a watchtower system that will take over if the primary server becomes unreachable.
 Such safeties do not require a publicly accessible server, nor access to the private key,